WELJ: WELJ

 On September 21, 2010, WXLM changed its call sign to WELJ as part of a pending format change.
 The WXLM call sign was moved to 980 AM, replacing the historic call sign WSUB.
-Shortly after, the News/Talk format began to simulcast on 980 AM with frequent announcements that WXLM is moving to 980 AM.
+Shortly after, the news/talk format began to simulcast on 980 AM with frequent announcements that WXLM was moving to 980 AM.

-On November 3, 2010, WELJ broke away from its simulcast with 980 AM and changed its format to Hot Adult Contemporary.
+On November 3, 2010, WELJ broke away from its simulcast with WXLM and changed its format to hot adult contemporary.
 Known on-air as "The New 104-7 WELJ", the station promoted 10,000 songs in-a-row, non-stop with zero commercials through the month of November.
-Although it was anticipated to be a full simulcast of sister station 95.5 WPLJ in New York City, the station had its own identity with local DJs such as Jody, Johnny Mac, Paula Wyn and Joshua Spatafore, along with plans to add "The Big Show with Scott & Todd" (Scott Shannon and Todd Pettingill) from WPLJ for its morning show.
+Although it was anticipated to be a full simulcast of New York City sister station WPLJ, the station had its own identity with local DJs such as Jody, Johnny Mac, Paula Wyn and Joshua Spatafore, though it planned to use WPLJ's "The Big Show with Scott & Todd" (Scott Shannon and Todd Pettingill) as its morning show.

 Volt Radio

 Citadel merged with Cumulus Media on September 16, 2011.
 To comply with Federal Communications Commission ownership restrictions, WELJ had to be spun off by Cumulus Media.
 It was then transferred to Volt Radio, LLC.

-On November 3, 2014, WELJ dropped its Hot AC format and flipped back to a simulcast, this time of WNSH in Newark, New Jersey, which carried a country music format as "Nash FM 94.7", with the simulcast evidently only being noted in station identifications.
+On November 3, 2014, WELJ dropped its hot AC format and flipped back to a simulcast, this time of WNSH in Newark, New Jersey, which carried a country music format as "Nash FM 94.7", with the simulcast only being noted in station identifications.
 On August 31, 2015, WELJ dropped its simulcast with WNSH and rebranded as "104.7 Nash Icon".